RoshnaVakkeel/Chem_Around_Us/README.md

 - Google Dev Tools - To debug, troubleshoot and test features and adjust property values.
 Using the  Lighthouse extension installed in Chrome Browser, the performance report was generated.

 ## ISSUES AND FIXES
+- Design Implementations
+1. My initial plan involved superposing each page on one another.
+But as there are buttons in different pages, it got confusing and styling became very complicated, So, to remove the confusion, I introduced an additional page named "questions.html".
+From the index.html, the page was  linked using <a> tag.
+Clicking on which, user would directly get to the questions page.
+   After recieving Mentor's suggestion on keeping no additional page and it is better in the initial stage to have a single html file i.e. "index.html".
+I copied all the codes from "questions.html" and pasted it to the "index.html" file.
+But there was an overlap of the sections, as I had provided style to #landing {position: absolute;} earlier.
+That was then changed to  #landing {position: relative;} and the overlapping or super position was solved.

+2. Another change from the initial designs implemented were: removal of "Previous" button as the function implementation was going to be difficult as the data storage step would be involved.

+3. Styling of each div was made easy using flexboxes so that respinsiveness could be easily implemented.
+Initially all the divs were placed on the same page as per to document flow.
+In order to make it superpose one above the other.
+The class attribute named "hide" was introduced with display set to none to the sections "quiz-box" and "result".
+When we aspire to display the desired section, we could turn its display on using JavaScript "quizBox.classList.remove('hide').
+The other method used to hide the previous section is "quizBox.style.display = 'none';".

 ## TESTING
 - ### Validation
     - ### W3C Validator (HTML)